Pituitary Hormones (Online CE Course)

 Reviewer Information:

-Kevin F. Foley, PhD, MT, DABCC is the Director of Clinical Pathology for the Kaiser Permanente Northwest region.
+Kevin F. Foley, PhD, MLS, DABCC, is the Director of Clinical Pathology for the Kaiser Permanente Northwest region.
 He also teaches clinical chemistry at Oregon Health Sciences University.
 Dr. Foley earned his PhD in Clinical Pharmacology and Toxicology at East Carolina School of Medicine in North Carolina.
-He has been working in laboratory medicine for over 15 years, starting his career as a medical technologist.
+He has been working in laboratory medicine for over 15 years, starting his career as a medical laboratory scientist.

 How to Subscribe